Exams and Grades

 Final Exam Schedule.
 A final exam schedule is included in registration materials for each academic period so that students will be aware of the schedule for final exams in their courses.
-Students who have two exams scheduled at the same hour may postpone one of the exams to the next open day on their schedule, unless doing so would create an additional conflict which would otherwise qualify for rescheduling an exam.
-In such cases, the Associate Dean for Academic Affairs will determine the exam schedule.
-Students who have two exams scheduled on the same day and time or more than two exams scheduled on two consecutive calendar days.
-If either of these two situations occurs, students may postpone one of the exams to the next open day on their schedule, provided that they request rescheduling by the deadline announced by the Registrar.
+Students may reschedule a final exam during the fall and spring semesters if their schedules have either two exams scheduled for the same day and time or more than two exams scheduled on two consecutive calendar days.
+If either of these two situations occurs, students may postpone one of the exams to the next open day on their schedules, if they request rescheduling by the deadline announced by the Registrar.
 A student may request that a particular exam be rescheduled, but the Registrar will make the determination.

 Missing an Exam or Arriving Late for an Exam.
 A student who misses an exam because of emergency or error may be allowed to reschedule only if approved by the Associate Dean for Academic Affairs.
 A student who arrives late for an exam will be given full time only if approved by the Associate Dean.